OLG-Finance/AssetPricingWithLearningFromExperience/README.md

 # Matlab Code

 This file replicates the results from "Asset Prices and Portfolio Choice with Learning from Experience" by Ehling, Graniero, and Heyerdahl-Larsen (2017).
+The code can also be downloaded at ReStud's website.

 For any questions, please contact: [alessandro.graniero@bi.no](mailto:alessandro.graniero@bi.no).